joepareti54/LLM-RAG-PoC/README.md

 - Python 3.8+
 - CUDA-capable GPU with 6GB+ VRAM
 - Hugging Face account with access to Llama 2 to acquire the credentials (token)
 - your own pdf files.
 The code is adapted for Colab.
-If you want to perate on a local system you may replace the last cell with:
+If you want to operate the program on a local system you may replace the last notebook cell with:

 ```def main():
     from google.colab import drive